-- 18.7 By their nature, traded products might be viewed as representing a low generic money laundering risk, as the products are usually traded on regulated markets, or between regulated parties, or with regulated parties involved acting as agent or principal. - 18.8 However, the characteristics of products that facilitate the rapid, and sometimes opaque, transfer of ownership, the ability to change the nature of an asset, and market mechanisms that potentially extend the audit trail, together with a diverse international customer base, have specific money laundering risks that need to be addressed and managed appropriately. - 18.9 One of the most significant risks associated with the wholesale markets and traded products is where a transaction involves payment in cash and/or third party payments. - 18.10 Firms dealing in traded products in the wholesale markets are not as likely to be used in the placement stage of money laundering as, for example, deposit takers.
+- 18.7 Traded products are usually traded on regulated markets, or between regulated parties, or with regulated parties involved acting as agent or principal. - 18.8 However, the characteristics of products that facilitate the rapid, and sometimes opaque, transfer of ownership, the ability to change the nature of an asset, and market mechanisms that potentially extend the audit trail, together with a diverse international customer base, have specific money laundering risks that need to be addressed and managed appropriately. - One of the most significant risks associated with the wholesale markets and traded products, is where a transaction involves payment in cash and/or third party payments. - 18.10 Firms dealing in traded products in the wholesale markets are not as likely to be used in the placement stage of money laundering as, for example, deposit takers.
 That said, given the global flows of funds in the wholesale financial markets, it is important to recognise that although customers may remit funds from credit institutions, a firm could still be targeted with respect to the layering and integration stages of money laundering.
-Traded products might, for example, be used as a means of changing assets rapidly into different form, possibly using multiple brokers to disguise total wealth and ultimate origin of the funds or assets, or as savings and investment vehicles for money launderers and other criminals.

-- 18.11 Firms dealing in traded products in the wholesale markets do not generally accept cash deposits or provide personal accounts that facilitate money transmission and/or third party funding that is not related to specific underlying investment transactions.
-In the money markets, however, customers may request payments to third parties (e.g. FX payments to suppliers) and the associated AML risks need to be considered by the firm (see paragraph 18.15).
+Traded products might, for example, be used as a means of changing assets rapidly into different form, possibly using multiple brokers to disguise total wealth and ultimate origin of the funds or assets, or as savings and investment vehicles for money launderers and other criminals. - 18.11 Firms dealing in traded products in the wholesale markets do not generally accept cash deposits or provide personal accounts that facilitate money transmission and/or third party funding that is not related to specific underlying investment transactions.
+In the money markets, however, customers may request payments to third parties (e.g., FX payments to suppliers) and the associated AML risks need to be considered by the firm (see paragraph 18.15ff).
 There may also be third party funding of the transactions in the commodities markets.
-Where a bank lends funds to purchase a physical commodity, and the risks associated with that transaction are hedged in the derivatives market through a broker, the bank will guarantee the payment of margin to that broker; this results in a flow of money between the broker and bank on a customer's behalf.
-However, the party making the payment on behalf of the customer, and the parties receiving the funds, will be regulated financial institutions. - 18.12 The extent to which certain products are subject to margin or option premium payment arrangements will affect the level of risk.
+Also, where a bank is lending funds to a customer to purchase a physical commodity, and the customer hedges the risks associated with the transaction in the derivatives market through a broker, the bank may guarantee the payment of margin to that broker; this results in a flow of money between the broker and bank on the customer's behalf.
+However, both the party making the payment on behalf of the customer, and the party receiving the funds, will be regulated financial institutions.

+- 18.12 The extent to which certain products are subject to margin or option premium payment arrangements will affect the level of risk.
 The nature and form of any margin will need to be taken into account by the firm, through their risk-based approach, when identifying the customer and determining appropriate payment procedures. - 18.13 OTC and exchange-based trading can also present very different money laundering risk profiles.
 Most exchanges are regulated, transparent, and cleared by a central counterparty, and thus can largely be seen as carrying a lower generic money laundering risk.
 OTC business may, generally, be less well regulated and it is not possible to make the same generalisations concerning the money laundering risk as with exchange-traded products.
 When dealing in the OTC markets firms will, therefore, need to take a more considered risk-based approach, and undertake more detailed risk-based assessment. - 18.14 For example, exchanges often impose specific requirements on position transfers, which have the effect of reducing the level of money laundering risk.
 These procedures will not apply in the OTC markets, where firms will need to consider the approach they would adopt in relation to any such requests in respect of customers dealing OTC.